^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of itching in the nose
+Causes of itchy nose

-What can the itch in the nose indicate?
+What can itching in the nose indicate?

 Itching may be accompanied by a number of additional symptoms:

-• sneezing - solitary or paroxysmal;
+• sneezing - single or paroxysmal;

-• lacrimation (temporary, or as a consequence of developing conjunctivitis);
+• lacrimation (temporary or as a consequence of developing conjunctivitis);

 • mucous discharge from the nasal cavity;

-• departure of crusts from the nose;
+• removal of crusts from the nose;

 • signs of a cold (fever, headache, cough, runny nose, etc.);

-• burning sensation, tenderness of the mucosa;
+• burning sensation, soreness of the mucous membrane;

 • rashes on the skin around the nose.